Crossrail maintains a vast workforce, both corporate and on site operatives and the diversity and inclusion plan needs to represent all workers.

 - Promoting an interdependent work culture which emphasises respect and inclusion, ensuring all workers “support each other” equally.

-The Diversity & Inclusion Specialist is also in regular contact with UBM, TfL, Women into Construction, Stonewall and other industry partners as an advisor and advocate for the implementation of diversity and inclusion in health and safety.
+Crossrail has worked with with TfL, Women into Construction, Stonewall and other industry partners to advise and advocate for the implementation of diversity and inclusion in health and safety.

 This article published by SHP Online gives an overview of what Crossrail aims to do in diversity and inclusion to further push the boundaries of health and safety.